mvanthoor/rustic-book/src/introduction/roadmap.md

 rating of [1675
 Elo](https://ccrl.chessdom.com/ccrl/404/cgi/engine_details.cgi?match_length=30&each_game=1&print=Details&each_game=1&eng=Rustic%20Alpha%201%2064-bit#Rustic_Alpha_1_64-bit).

-In case your baseline engine reaches less than 1500 Elo, it's either slow, buggy, or both.
+In case your baseline engine reaches less than 1500 Elo, it's either very slow, buggy, or both.
 First make sure there are no bugs, then try to optimize for speed.
-If you are using a slow programming language, there are obviously limits to what you can do with regard to speed.
+This is the reason why you should choose a fast programming language; if you don't, you could start out with a 200 Elo disadvantage against engines with a similar feature set.

 Should you be in the high 1600's, you _could_ possibly hit 1700 by tinkering a lot with the material values, piece square tables, and time